pudly/schmopera-hugo/content/articles/second-city-tso.md

 related_companies = ["scene/companies/toronto-symphony-orchestra.md"]
 related_people = []
 short_description = "Audience stereotypes, flute-sex toy jokes, the inflated power of theatre ushers - it was all coming at me like a good roast.
-It was like that weird experience where someone tells you about yourself, picking out details that seem random or unexpected." slug = "second-city-tso" title = "Second City TSO" youtube_url = ""
+It was like that weird experience where someone tells you about yourself, picking out details that seem random or unexpected." slug = "actual-fun-at-the-symphony-with-the-second-city" title = "Actual fun at the symphony with The Second City" youtube_url = ""

 +++